fechanique/cordova-plugin-fcm/README.md

 ```

 It brings the same behavior as the native implementation, except for `FCM.onNotification()` and `FCM.onTokenRefresh()`, which gain rxjs' Observable support.

+To avoid confusion, it's suggested to also remove the redundant @ionic-native/fcm package.

 ##### FCM.onNotification()